 Dorm Room Connections

-Students will be provided with a wired data jack, Cable TV jack, and a telephone jack (no longer in service for students).
+Students will be provided with a wired data jack, cable TV jack, and a telephone jack (UPDATE: no longer in service for students).
 RIT Housing provides a data jack per resident living in a unit.
 Students must bring their own cables to connect to the network.
-Ethernet cables can be purchased at the RIT Digital Den located over at Barnes & Nobels@RIT or Sol Underground (limited stock) on the A level of Sol Heumann Hall.
+Ethernet cables can be purchased at the RIT Digital Den located over at Barnes & Noble @ RIT or Sol Underground (limited stock) on the A level of Sol Heumann Hall.
 Students should document any jack damanges on their move in check in form.

 Some rooms will be equipped with an RIT owned Cisco Access Point.
 Even though your room may not have an access point, they are strategically placed for unified coverage.
 Students should not unplug these devices for any reason.